 - Strengthening of existing and development of new evidence-based policies, and programs.

 - Increased dissemination and implementation of evidence-based strategies for child sexual abuse prevention

 Preadolescent sexually abused children fall for posttraumatic stress disorder diagnosis, depression, conduct disorders, attention deficit hyperactivity disorder, and obsessive-compulsive disorder.

-Adolescent children who experienced CSA have a strong feelings of hopelessness, suicidal ideation, and suicidal attempt.
+Adolescent children who experience CSA have a strong feeling of hopelessness, suicidal ideation, and suicidal attempts.

 Owing to various emotional, social, and cultural factors, CSA has long-lasting negative effects on mental health.
 Effects can be immediate, intermediate, and long-term.

 The Ministry of Women and Child Development (MWCD) established Sakhi: One Stop Centers (OSC) in 2015.
 It is established preferably within a hospital/medical facility to provide support and assistance to victims of gender violence.

 As a result, “under one roof” services like medical, police, psychosocial counseling, legal aid, shelter, referral, and video conferencing are provided.

 - CSA is a significant public health issue, necessitating public health interventions.